 - The Ditherer: One of Chidi's defining character traits is his indecisiveness.
 His complete inability to make any decision not only gave him non-stop anxiety his entire life, but it also sent him to the Bad Place because no matter how good his intentions were, he was sent to the setting's equivalent of Hell because it made the people around him miserable.

 - Easy Road to Hell: The show exposits that the moral point system is incredibly exact, with every single action a person takes no matter how small (like eating a sandwich or buying a trashy magazine) matters in the fate of one's eternal soul.
 You make enough points, you go to the Good Place and enjoy paradise.
 You don't make enough points, you go to the Bad Place to be tortured for eternity.
 At first it is believed that Eleanor, Chidi, Jason and Tahani went to the Bad Place because they were too flawed and were deserving of Hell.
-In Season Three however, it is revealed that no one has gotten into the Good Place in over 500 years.
-The system itself operates on Black and White Morality standards applied to a Grey and Gray Morality moral Earth, turning the idea of living ethically in the modern age into nothing but a glorified Morton's Fork.
-While the trope is normally applied to a "Humans Are Bastards" Aesop, here its the system that is to blame and not mankind.
+In Season Three however, it is revealed that no one has gotten into the Good Place in 521 years.
+The system itself operates on Black-and-White Morality standards applied to a Grey-and-Gray Morality moral Earth, turning the idea of living ethically in the modern age into nothing but a glorified Morton's Fork.
+While the trope is normally applied to a typical "Humans Are Bastards" Aesop, here it's the system that is to blame and not mankind.

-- Goshdang It To Heck: Most Sitcoms are made to be family-friendly and accessible to general audiences, so cursing is usually made nice, clean and PG-13.
+- Gosh Darn It to Heck!: Most Sitcoms are made to be family-friendly and accessible to general audiences, so cursing is usually made nice, clean and PG-13.
 Here, it is made into an In-Universe mechanic as using real curse words is made physically impossible in the Neighborhood to make it as wholesome as possible.
 With the reveal that the Neighborhood is actually in the Bad Place, this makes it is a subtle means of torture by way of not allowing Team Cockroach to use them for catharsis.
 When the gang makes it to the real Good Place in Season 3, this is used as a sign that they really are in the real Good Place.

 - Lawful Good: Employees of the Good Place represent the "good" side of the Celestial Bureaucracy, meaning while they are all nice, thoughtful and fun-loving, it also makes them Super Gullible.
 Team Cockroach manages to run circles around Gwendolyn, and Michael was able to steal Janet from the Good Janet warehouse because they did not think anyone would try stealing one.
 Not only that, but they are also the most dedicated in following the rules of the Celestial Bureaucracy than anyone else regardless of whether it is ethically right, thus Team Cockroach has to lie to them as a matter of necessity and the Good Place Committee's desire to remain as impartial as possible in dealing with the flaw in the system will result in thousands of innocent people to be sent to the Bad Place in the meantime.